digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

 The database-based sequencer can be horizontally scaled and placed behind a load balancer to provide high availability and performance improvements.

-Deploy multiple sequencer nodes for the Domain with the following configuration:
+Deploy multiple sequencer nodes for the synchronizer with the following configuration:

  - All sequencer nodes share the same database so ensure that the storage configuration for each sequencer matches.
  - All sequencer nodes must be configured with `high-availability.enabled = true`.

 .. note::

-    Starting from canton 2.4.0, sequencer high availability is enabled by default when using supported storage.
+    Starting from Canton 2.4.0, sequencer high availability is enabled by default when using supported storage.

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/external-ha-sequencers.conf
    :start-after: user-manual-entry-begin: SequencerHAConfig
    :end-before: user-manual-entry-end: SequencerHAConfig

-The Domain node only supports embedded sequencers, so a distributed setup using a domain manager node must then be configured to use these Sequencer nodes by pointing it at these external services.
+The synchronizer node only supports embedded sequencers, so a distributed setup using a synchronizer manager node must then be configured to use these sequencer nodes by pointing it at these external services.

-Once configured the domain must be bootstrapped with the new external sequencer using the :ref:`bootstrap_domain <domain_bootstrapping>` operational process.
+Once configured the synchronizer must be bootstrapped with the new external sequencer using the :ref:`bootstrap_synchronizer <domain_bootstrapping>` operational process.
-These sequencers share a database so just use a single instance for bootstrapping and the replicas will come online once the shared database has sufficient state for starting.
+These sequencers share a database so just use a single instance for bootstrapping and the replicas will come online once the shared database has a sufficient state for starting.

 As these nodes are likely running in separate processes you could run this command entirely externally using a remote administration configuration.